MySQL event_scheduler events are not automatically enabled after a failover

 MySQL's event_scheduler has a long history.MySQL5.1This is a feature that has been implemented since.

-You can execute SQL at a specified time, just like with cron.
+You can execute SQL at a specified time, similar to cron.

 OFF